djmcgill/CPU/README.md

 You are a paralysed robot (just a head?) that can have a large throne built around it in order to control more minions.

 ## TODO:
-  * Fix inserting into SVO
-  * Mouse picking (custom)
   * Click to insert

-  * Switch to use advanced JME3 features to allow switching of camera, mouse picking modes, etc.